bikexberlin/bikexberlin.github.io/content/tours/nation25.en.md

 ## Routes
 Over the years we have found two very nice routes to the festival, these will be updated.
 Even if you want to travel independently from the joint bike tours, you are welcome to use these routes:

+⚠️ Route changes on the Gesundbrunnen-NoG tours due to storm damage in the Spandau Forest (closed).
+GPX and Komoot have been updated ⚠️

 - Berlin - Nation of Gondwana: [GPX](/routes/nog/berlin-nog25.gpx) [Komoot](https://www.komoot.de/tour/411300513?share_token=aciq15fns0Rq2vZ6X0RawVUbwtjf9GdDD0o5OA4W4Zae0zkWZ7&ref=wtd)
 - Hennigsdorf - Nation of Gondwana: [GPX](/routes/nog/hennigsdorf-nog25.gpx) [Komoot](https://www.komoot.de/tour/411302440?share_token=a1kX8DDfPKZkiTWpG3mDCfmOOAhfXs6VDJTtrF71WDLwOosw4f&ref=wtd)